Star Control II: "Greatest design" lists

-Legacy and influence
+Legacy

 Long after its release, Star Control II continues to garner acclaim across the game industry.
 Responding to film critics who criticized video games as a superficial medium, The Escapist magazine highlighted Star Control II as "the scripting was second to none.
 Don't be fooled by the fantastical setting - the story maturely dealt with wide ranging issues, from genocide to religious extremism, and still remained terrifying, touching, and damn funny in places."
 The magazine would revisit this in a 2014 retrospective, calling it a "must play for space loving gamers", offering "a massive experience filled with exploration, action and some of the funniest aliens you'll run into any video game".
 Rock Paper Shotgun featured the game in 2016, celebrating "some of the most memorable aliens ever put in a game, and still some of the best written."
 In a 2018 retrospective of the entire series, Hardcore Gaming 101 notes that "there are aspects of Star Control II that are rough around the edges..., [b]ut once you surmount those obstacles, it reveals itself as one of the smartest, funniest, most adventure-filled science fiction games ever made".
 In a multi-part feature on the history of video games, VGChartz noted that Star Control II is "often considered one of the greatest games ever made".
-Kotaku referred to it as "one of the early ’90s most revolutionary sci-fi games", and game historian Rusel DeMaria describes it as one of the best games ever written.
+Kotaku referred to it as "one of the early '90s most revolutionary sci-fi games", and game historian Rusel DeMaria describes it as one of the best games ever written.
 Additionally, The Dickinson Press called it "one of the best PC games ever", and The Completist notes it as "one of the greatest games ever made".